tpan496/Horde/README.md

 ## Dedicated Server Instructions

-AS you might already know there are two ways of setting up configs:
+As you might already know there are two ways of setting up configs:
 1. Client UI.
 To use this on a dedicated server, you need to put
 ```
 horde_default_item_config = 0